Developing the will and skill to make a difference

 - learn a framework to make a difference

-This session will be held virtually on zoom and recorded.
+The live session was held virtually on zoom and recorded.

-After enrolling, watch for an email with the zoom link and a short activity/reflection to help you prepare.
+After enrolling, watch for an email with a short activity/reflection to help you prepare and the link to the live session recording.

 WHY IS THIS FOR WHITE PEOPLE?